-Over the past decade, their number of online BLS certification and BLS recertification providers have significantly increased.
+Over the past decade, the number of online BLS certification and BLS recertification providers has significantly increased.
 Throughout the medical industry—both in the United States and elsewhere around the world—the percentage of employers accepting these courses has been notably increasing as well.

 In most cases, both online BLS certification and online BLS recertification will be accepted by your employer.
 In the few instances where these certifications are not accepted, companies such as eMedCert will offer a full refund.
 However, if your employer is likely to reject one course but not the other, it will be the initial course.
 This is yet another reason why recertification can be considered easier.

 If you have never taken a BLS certification course before, you can expect to spend about 4-5 hours studying the materials and completing the actual exam (which usually comes in a multiple-choice format).
 If the topics covered in the exam are very unfamiliar to you, then you may also want to spend some additional time reviewing the information at hand.